molinzhang/Stochastic-offset-enhanced-restricted-slice-excitation-and-refocusing-designs/README.md

 The code is modified and derived from [AutoDiffPulses](https://github.com/tianrluo/AutoDiffPulses) which provides the optimization framework for RF pulse and B0 fields (linear gradient fields and shim array fields) with auto-differentiation.

 We followed the same manner of [AutoDiffPulses](https://github.com/tianrluo/AutoDiffPulses).
 The actual optimization part is performed with Pytorch and wrapped with MATLAB.

+Our work enables both excitation and refocusing designs by optimizing Rf pulse and time-varying $\Delta B_0$ shim array fields.
+Note that we used additional linear gradient fields but fixed them during the optimization.
+Optimizing linear gradient fields yields worse results.

 ### Key features for usage.